-The student representative, who will sit on the GSC as well as the divisional Graduate Joint Consultative Committee (GJCC), will be elected by their fellow graduate students.
+The student representative, who will sit on the department's GSC and Research Committee as well as the divisional Graduate Joint Consultative Committee (GJCC), will be elected by their fellow graduate students.
 You will receive further information about this during your first term.